mmaschenk/gitlab-policy/faq/who.md

 parent: FAQ
 ---
 ## For whom
-{{site.data.naming.servicename}} is primarily aimed at researchers who wish to make their research software available to a larger group of people.
+{{site.data.naming.servicename}} is primarily aimed at researchers who wish to make their research software available to a larger group of people, either within or outside of TU Delft.

 ## Access